TDEE & Macro Calculator

 Step 3Read TDEE and macros

 Daily calories plus a protein/carb/fat split.
-Use these as your meal-planning targets for the next 2–4 weeks.
+Use these as your meal-planning targets for the next 2 to 4 weeks.

 03Use cases